mbudnek/google-home-hubitat-community/README.md

 - Reversible: Select this if the fan direction can be reversed
 - Reverse Command: Only available if "Reversible" is selected.
 A device command that can be used to reverse the device's fan direction.

+### Lock/Unlock

+The Lock/Unlock trait is used for anything that can lock and unlock, such as doors and windows.
+It can be controlled by saying things like "Hey Google, lock {device}" and queried by saying things like "Hey Google, is {device} locked?".
+Since locks are often security-sensitive, it is recommended, though not required, that PIN code support be configured for device types implementing this trait.
+The Lock/Unlock trait has the following configuration parameters:

+- Locked/Unlocked Attribute: The device attribute used to query the current state of the device.
+Maps to the `lock` attribute by default.
+- Locked Value: The value that the Locked/Unlocked attribute will report when the device is locked.
+Defaults to "locked".
+- Lock Command: A device command used to lock the device.
+Should not require any parameters.
+Mapps to `lock` by default.
+- Lock Command: A device command used to unlock the device.
+Should not require any parameters.
+Mapps to `unlock` by default.

 ### On/Off

 The On/Off trait is used for devices that have discreet on and off states such as switches or lights.
 It can be controlled by saying things like "Hey Google, turn on {device}" and queried by saying things like "Hey Google, is {device} on?".
 It has the following configuration parameters: